drwetter/testssl.sh/Readme.md

 * display matching key (HPKP)
 * LOGJAM 1: check DHE_EXPORT cipher
 * LOGJAM 2: displays DH(/ECDH) bits in wide mode on negotiated ciphers
-* "wide mode" option for several checks (RC4, BEAST.
-PFS).
+* "wide mode" option for checks like RC4, BEAST.
+PFS.
 Displays hexcode, kx, strength, DH bits, RFC name
 * TLS_FALLBACK_SCSV check
 * (HTTP) proxy support
 * Run in default mode through all ciphers at the end of a default run
 * can test multiple IP adresses in one shot
-* can scan STARTTLS+XMPP by also supplying the xmpp-domain (to-option in XML streams)
+* can scan STARTTLS+XMPP by also supplying the XMPP domain (to-option in XML streams)
+* support of sockets for STARTTLS protocols
 * TLS 1.0-1.1 as socket per default in production

 more see https://github.com/drwetter/testssl.sh/milestones/2.5dev%20%282.6%29